nezort11/egorindev.com/content/posts/images-in-python-django-and-pillow.md

 Python file management is greatly simplified by designers.
 And since both Django and Pillow are using Python file objects/classes it is very easy to work with them and seamlessly move between different file types.

-I hope this article helped get more in-depth understanding of the file management.